Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 It’s fun to have foam in the bath.
-This kids’ soap makes lots of lather that smells fresh and clean.
+This kids body wash and soap makes lots of lather that smells fresh and clean.

-Suave had it tested by dermatologists and ophthalmologists to make sure it won’t cause tears or hurt the skin.
+Suave had it tested by dermatologists and ophthalmologists to make sure it is tear-free and doesn’t hurt the skin.

 It’s mild enough to use every day.